tnaia/octo-rattle/README.md

 ## Nice to have

 - [x] changefile!
+- [ ] section index
 ## Known bugs

 Please let us know!

+- [ ] produce output even when there is no input file
+- [ ] assumes markdown input when weaving (no flag to prevent this)
 - [ ] code chunks in code. e.g.: `@{x}` on a line of its own in code chunk
 - [ ] html tags in code chunks e.g., `</pre>` inside of code chunk